 - Cross border control into Ireland and to finalise their permission to enter the State

 - Register with immigration after they arrive in Ireland

-Step 2: Prepare for border control
+Step 3: Prepare for Irish border control

-All citizens of non-EEA countries, whether they need a visa or not, must go through immigration control when they arrive in Ireland.
+All citizens of non-EEA countries, whether they need a visa or preclearance, must go through immigration control when they arrive in Ireland.
 Your partner should tell the immigration officer at the airport or point of entry that they plan to apply for residency in Ireland, based on their relationship with you.